 This financial report is designed to provide viewers with a general overview of the East Bay Municipal Utility District Employees' Retirement System's finances and demonstrate the District's accountability for the monies it manages.
 If you have any questions about this report or need additional information, please contact: Controller, Accounting Division MS #402, P.O.
 Box 24055, Oakland, CA 94623-1055.

-STATEMENT OF PLAN NET POSITION

-(With summarized comparative financial information as of June 30, 2016) (DOLLARS IN THOUSANDS)
+EAST BAY MUNICIPAL UTILITY DISTRICT EMPLOYEES' RETIREMENT SYSTEM (A Component Unit of the East Bay Municipal Utility District) STATEMENT OF PLAN NET POSITION June 30, 2018 (With summarized comparative financial information as of June 30, 2017) (DOLLARS IN THOUSANDS)